WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ### `docker-compose.yml`

 [Docker Compose](https://docs.docker.com/compose/) is a tool for running multi-container Docker applications.
-For the most part, it is used in this way; however, it comes with an entrypoint called `docker-compose` that simplifies building/running/executing on containers that is cross platform.
+For the most part, it is used in this way; however, it comes with an entrypoint called `docker-compose` that simplifies building/running/executing on containers that is cross platform (i.e. replaces bash scripts with intricate command line arguments).

 The `docker-compose.yml` file defines configuration variables for the `docker` containers within it.

-All `docker-compose.yml` files will have one `service`: `REPO-dev`. `REPO-dev` is meant for specifically for local development.
-On the actual vehicle, we'll use a more refined docker container or run it outside of docker.
+All `docker-compose.yml` files will have one `service`: `REPO-dev`. `REPO-dev` is meant specifically for local development.
+On the actual vehicle, we'll use a more refined docker container or run it outside of docker entirely.

 ### `docker/`